Ansible-Policy-as-Code/tutorial-ibmcloud/README.md

     ./setup.sh && exit
     ```

-1. Once installation is finished, you may then log into Ansible Automation Platform by pasting the public IP of your VM into a browser.
+1. Once installation is finished, you may then log into Ansible Automation Platform by navigating to [https://<tz_aap_public_ip>](https://<tz_aap_public_ip>) in a browser.
 Then enter the credentials U: `admin` P: `password` .
 You will be presented with a screen that requires you to activate your subscription.

 ### Register Subscription